How Can You Remember The Planets In Order

 Popular Mnemonic Devices

 One of the most widely used mnemonic devices is "My Very Educated Mother Just Served Us Noodles."
 While this mnemonic has been popular for decades, variations have emerged to include more current astronomical understandings.
-For example, some replace "Noodles" with "Nachos" or "Newspapers."
+As an example, some replace "Noodles" with "Nachos" or "Newspapers."
 Another popular mnemonic is "My Very Easy Method Just Speeds Up Naming Planets."

 Modern Astronomical Findings